Understanding The Cycle Of Anxiety and Fatigue

 Defining anxiety and its symptoms

 The American Psychological Association defines anxiety as “an emotion characterized by apprehension and somatic symptoms of tension in which an individual anticipates impending danger, catastrophe, or misfortune.”
 It’s a natural human emotion that helped our early human ancestors respond to threats in their environment.
-Today, it can still be useful in keeping us safe, but it also has the potential to activate when not needed and cause distress and health problems as a result.
+Today, it can still be useful in keeping us safe, but it also has the potential to activate when not needed and cause distress and health problems as a result, including fatigue and anxiety-related symptoms.

 Anxiety may qualify as a diagnosable disorder when it’s excessive, out of proportion to the situation, and persistent.
 Symptoms of an anxiety disorder can significantly affect daily functioning, work or school performance, relationships, and overall well-being.
 There are various types of anxiety disorders, each with its own set of symptoms.
-That said, the list of symptoms of generalized anxiety disorder—the most common mental illness in this category—illustrates how disruptive this type of condition can be.
+That said, the list of symptoms of generalized anxiety disorder—the most common mental illness in this category—illustrates how disruptive this type of condition can be, often leading to fatigue and anxiety.

 Common symptoms of generalized anxiety disorder include: